pulumi/docs/content/blog/building-and-publishing-docker-images-to-a-private-amazon-ecr-repository/index.md

 ---
+title: Building and Publishing Docker Images to an ECR Repository
-title: "Building and Publishing Docker Images to a Private Amazon ECR Repository"
+h1: "Building and Publishing Docker Images to a Private Amazon ECR Repository"
 authors: ["cyrus-najmabadi"]
 tags: ["Kubernetes"]
 date: "2019-06-18"